Science Party Guidelines for Operations

 It is expected that members of the science party fully understand the operation of the ROV camera controls and the video annotation system prior to the mission.
 If you are not familiar with the ROV camera system, please review the video procedures and contact Lonny Lundsten for training.

 Please be specific in your precruise report.
 Provide coordinates for your operations site, and also make note of any other equipment, which you are personally aware of, that may be located at the site or within its proximity.
 These include Homer pros, subsurface moorings, cables, dataloggers, and other deployed or stationary equipment.
 Please file a postcruise report within two weeks of the conclusion of your cruise as data and video will not be made available until a report is filed.

-- Guest Policy: Anyone participating in the cruise who is not a member of the ship's crew is considered a member of the science party.
-In addition to the ROV Pilots, the Point Lobos will take up to six science participants—any additional participants are by the Master's special permission.
+Anyone participating in the cruise who is not a member of the ship’s crew is considered a member of the science party.
+In addition to the ROV Pilots, the Rachel Carson will take up to 10 science participants—any additional participants are by the Master’s special permission.
 The Western Flyer carries a total complement of up to 26 participants, including crew members.
 The number of slots available to the science party varies for each cruise, so please check with the Logistics Support Specialist.

 Please clean-up after yourself—on the mess deck, in the control room, on deck, or in the science lab areas.
 Food and beverages should be consumed only on the mess deck—neither ship allows food or beverages in the control rooms.
 While on a Western Flyer cruise, you are also responsible for the cleanliness of your stateroom and head/shower.